Justin-Orr/Revature-Project-1/README.md

 #### Problem Scenario 2
 What is the most consumed beverage on Branch1?
 What is the least consumed beverage on Branch2?
+What is the Average consumed beverage of Branch2?

 #### Problem Scenario 3
 What are the beverages available on Branch10, Branch8, and Branch1?